Local Care, Local Careers

 We have hired a well-known, highly skilled and experienced architectural firm, ZGF to guide the design of the hospital replacement project.

 • Your elected Willapa Harbor Hospital Board of Commissioners reviewed potential build sites for over a year.
-Since WHH is working to fund half of the project through the United States Department of Agriculture (USDA), we cannot build the replacement hospital on land within a flood zone or tsunami zone.
+Since WHH is applying for half of the project funding through the United States Department of Agriculture (USDA), we cannot build the replacement hospital on land within a flood zone or tsunami zone.
 There are also a number of other location conditions that hospitals built with USDA funding are required to meet.
 Due to these constraints, the location on Delaware ave. (between Vetter’s Animal Hospital near the Port of Willapa Harbor) was the best location.

 • Anticipated groundbreaking is beginning to mid- 2025 with 18-24 months of construction.